 But she wished desperately for an Olympic breakthrough for Singapore.
 At the 2000 Sydney Olympics, she faced Taiwan's Chen Jing in a nail-biting fight for the women's singles bronze as Singaporeans stayed riveted to their television sets.
-But a medal television sets.
 But a medal was not meant to be.
-While she lost 3-1 and eventually scored a fourth place finish, the brave performance was the first time Singapore had even come close to a medal since weightlifter Tan Howe Liang's silver medal finish in the 1960 R silver medal finish in the 1960 Rome Olympics.
+While she lost 3-1 and eventually scored a fourth place finish, the brave performance was the first time Singapore had even come close to a medal since weightlifter Tan Howe Liang's silver medal finish in the 1960 Rome Olympics.
 Despite the loss, Junhong arrived in Singapore to a heroine's welcome.

-6 SPORT CAN TEACH YOU HOW TO AIM HIGH, WITHSTAND MENTAL PRESSURE AND ENDURE PHYSICAL TRIALS TO REACH YOUR ULTIMATE GOAL.
+66 SPORT CAN TEACH YOU HOW TO AIM HIGH, WITHSTAND MENTAL PRESSURE AND ENDURE PHYSICAL TRIALS TO REACH YOUR ULTIMATE GOAL 99